Hidden Measurement Error in LLM Pipelines Distorts Annotation, Evaluation, and Benchmarking: Uncertainty Reporting in Current LLM Evaluation Practice

 \paragraph{MMLU and the Open LLM Leaderboard.} MMLU \citep{hendrycks2021mmlu} evaluates each model once on a fixed test set (14,079 items) with a single prompt format.
 For open-weight models with accessible logits, the standard implementation (EleutherAI lm-evaluation-harness) scores by comparing log-likelihoods of the full answer text for each of the four choices.
-For API-only models, the evaluation generates text and parses the answer letter, reintroducing temperature dependence and generation stochasticity.
+For API-only models, the evaluation generates text and parses the answer letter, reintroducing temperature dependence and replicate noise.
 In both cases, no uncertainty is reported.
-The dominant missing uncertainty is item heterogeneity and item-level interactions with the model under test.
-On our 200-item factorial decomposition (SI Appendix, Section~\ref{si:mmlu}), within-category item heterogeneity contributes 43\% of total variance, item$\times$SUT interaction 21\%, and generation stochasticity 20\%, while the prompt main effect contributes under 1\%. \citet{sclar2024sensitivity} document up to 76 accuracy points of spread from formatting choices alone on MMLU; those formatting perturbations are distinct from the semantically equivalent paraphrases used in this paper.
+The dominant missing uncertainty is item heterogeneity and the SUT-model and prompt sensitivities.
+On our 200-item factorial decomposition (SI Appendix, Section~\ref{si:mmlu}), within-category item heterogeneity contributes 35.0\% of $\Var(\hat\theta)$, SUT-model design sensitivity 25.0\%, prompt main effect 14.7\%, prompt$\times$SUT interaction 13.8\%, and item$\times$SUT 5.3\% at the operational design. \citet{sclar2024sensitivity} document up to 76 accuracy points of spread from formatting choices alone on MMLU.
+Those formatting perturbations are distinct from the phrasing-and-framing variants used in this paper (Assumption~\ref{asn:exchangeability}).
 Different implementations of MMLU (original, HELM, HuggingFace) also use different prompt templates and produce different rankings for the same models \citep{alzahrani2024benchmarks}.
-The Open LLM Leaderboard follows similar practice; most of its subtests use public test sets, with GPQA gated to reduce contamination.
+The Open LLM Leaderboard follows similar practice.
+Most of its subtests use public test sets, with GPQA gated to reduce contamination.

 \paragraph{AlpacaEval.} AlpacaEval 2.0 \citep{dubois2024alpacaeval} uses a single LLM judge (GPT-4 Turbo) with a single prompt to score model outputs against a reference set.
 It reports a standard error capturing item-sampling variance.
 Every other pipeline factor is held to a single value (one judge, one prompt, one temperature, no replications), with none decomposed.
 A different judge model would produce a different win rate, but judge variance ($\sigma^2_\lambda$) is not measured.
 The length-controlled variant adjusts for response length but not for pipeline configuration variance.